bluecmd/learn-sky130/schematic/xschem/getting-started.md

 The easiest way to do this is to start Gaw and then quit it.
 This might sound strange, but the reason to do this is for it to write out its default configuration so we can easily edit it.

-So go ahead and start Gaw, either from a terminal by typing `gaw` or from your desktop environment.
+Go ahead and start Gaw, either from a terminal by typing `gaw` or from your desktop environment.
 When it has started go ahead and close it straight away.

-Now, let's edit the Gaw configuration.
+Now let's edit the Gaw configuration.
 Open the file `~/.gaw/gawrc` either from the terminal with something like `gedit ~/.gaw/gawrc` or from your desktop environment.
 Find the line that says `up_listenPort = 0` and change that to `up_listenPort = 2020`.
 Port 2020 is the default port that xschem uses to talk to Gaw.
 You can choose another port, but then you will have to configure xschem to use that port as well.